DuterTen: Aftermath

 After the victory of Go, Marcoleta, and dela Rosa, the three joined the majority bloc and voted for Chiz Escudero as Senate President.
 Marcoleta also grabbed the Blue Ribbon Committee chairmanship, leading the investigations on flood control projects controversy.
 But a Senate leadership coup occurred which installed Tito Sotto to replace Escudero as Senate President in September 8, 2025.
 The three of them, and Imee Marcos now part of the minority bloc, with Marcoleta losing the Blue Ribbon chairmanship and awarding it to Sotto's former running-mate Ping Lacson.
-However, Lacson's tenture as chairman ended abruptly less than a month later on October 6, 2025, and submitted his resignation to Sotto.
+However, Lacson's tenure as chairman ended abruptly less than a month later on October 6, 2025, and submitted his resignation to Sotto.